 Lake Vegetation Index Bioassessment (LVI): How Does My Lake Rank?
-56 Healthy
+58 Healthy

 The Lake Vegetation Index is a rapid bioassessment tool created by the Florida Department of Environmental Protection (FDEP) to assess the biological condition of aquatic plant communities in Florida lakes.
-The most recent LVI bioassessment for Lake Burkett (sampled on August 2, 2017) scored a 56 which is in the Healthy category.
+The most recent LVI bioassessment for Lake Burkett (sampled on October 22, 2018) scored a 58 which is in the Healthy category.
+This is a slight increase from the previous score of 56.